ceph/ceph/doc/cephfs/kernel.rst

  Mount CephFS with the Kernel Driver
 ====================================

-To mount the Ceph file system you may use the ``mount`` command if you know the monitor host IP address(es), or use the ``mount.ceph`` utility to resolve the monitor host name(s) into IP address(es) for you.
+To mount CephFS with the Kernel Driver you may use the ``mount`` command if you know the monitor host IP address(es), or use the ``mount.ceph`` utility to resolve the monitor host name(s) into IP address(es) for you.
 For example::